 All over the the world, special occasions require special clothing and the Maya are no exception.
 Many of the rites of passage, particularly baptisms, weddings, and funerals, require clothing styles that are specific to that event.
 More generally, though, fiestas require that attendees wear special clothing.
 Sometimes this special clothing is easy for even outsiders to recognize: masks worn for dances at fiestas, elaborate costumes worn during mock tiger fights, clothing worn by young girls in Ascension Day processions to illustrate the life of the Virgin Mary.
 In other cases, fiesta clothing may by differentiated by subtleties in weaving technique or type of material used.
 In some communities brown cotton, as opposed to the more plentiful and easier to weave white cotton, indicates that a huipil is for ceremonial use only.

 Weddings throughout Mesoamaerica vary in their degree of formality.
 In some cases this is merely regional variation in tradition.
 In other instances, the financial and social standing of the families of the bride and groom determine the elaborateness of the ceremony.
-Mayan families who are relatively wealthy, live in more urban areas, or who are devoutly Catholic have very different wedding ceremonies than more traditional rural families.
+Maya families who are relatively wealthy, live in more urban areas, or who are devoutly Catholic have very different wedding ceremonies than more traditional rural families.

 Wedding attire for the bride and groom vary accordingly, from Western style gowns to traditional ceremonial huipils.